 Requirements for the new Innovator & Start-Up Visas

 The much anticipated Statement of Changes including for Entrepreneurs and Investors is hot off the press today.
 Near the end of the 296 pages, you will find the new Appendix W, which contains the rules for “Workers”.
-The Start-up and Innovator categories will be introduced on 29 March 2019.
+The Start-up visa and Innovator visa categories will be introduced on 29 March 2019.

 According to the Introduction to that Appendix, “It is anticipated that other categories for workers will be added to this Appendix as the immigration system is reformed over time.”